Einstein-Podolsky-Rosen entanglement and steering in two-well BEC ground states: Entanglement Strategies

-In both two and four mode cases, the basic idea is: \begin{enumerate} \item Correlated ground state preparation, through evaporative cooling in a potential well \emph{with linear coupling between wells.} \item Local Rabi rotation to a superposition of internal spins, thus{} choosing an EPR measurement angle. \item Measurement, usually from absorption imaging, giving occupation numbers. \end{enumerate}
+In both two and four mode cases, the basic idea is: \begin{enumerate} \item Correlated ground state preparation, through evaporative cooling in a potential well with linear coupling between wells.\emph{ } \item Local Rabi rotation (in the four-mode case) to a superposition of internal spins, thus{} choosing an EPR measurement angle.
+In the two mode case, entanglement can be detected by nonlocal rotation of the two spins. \item Measurement, usually from absorption imaging, giving occupation numbers. \end{enumerate}